Limmer Boots Review: Everything You Need to Know

 Leather boots are like leather gloves, and they have their virtues—they offer supreme protection, enabling you to go over and through rough terrain and brush without trouble.

 When you think about footwear in terms of ethos, it’s easy to understand why Native Americans wore moccasins and European settlers wore boots.
-Choosing the right ethos—or shoe—will depend on your style of tramping and the journey in question.
+Choosing the right ethos—or shoe—will depend on your style of tramping and the journey or work in question.

 Final Thoughts